-Following a decline in 2015, the S&P/TSX composite Index rebounded in 2016 and maintained a steady growth in 2017 following improved commodity prices.
+Following a decline in 2015, the S&P/TSX Composite Index rebounded in 2016 and maintained a steady growth in 2017 following improved commodity prices but was again negatively affected in 2018 by lower commodity prices.
 The Corporation's share price was also affected negatively by the same factors in 2015.
-Contrary to the S&P/TSX composite Index, the Corporation's share price underperformed in 2016, due in large part of to the Corporation's asset base being held in cash to fund future acquisitions of royalties and streams.
-This cash position enabled the Corporation to conclude the acquisition of a silver stream on Taseko's Gilbraltar mine in the beginning of 2017 and on July 31, 2017, the Corporation successfully closed the Orion Transaction.
+Contrary to the S&P/TSX Composite Index, the Corporation's share price underperformed in 2016, due in large part to the Corporation's asset base being held in cash to fund future acquisitions of royalties and streams.
+This cash position enabled the Corporation to conclude the acquisition of a silver stream on Taseko's Gilbraltar mine at the beginning of 2017 and on July 31, 2017, the Corporation successfully closed the Orion Transaction and its share price improved mainly in the second part of 2017.
+The share price of the Corporation was however also impacted negatively in 2018 as a result of lower commodity prices.